Nick-Rivera/quartz/docs/tutorials/tutorial-lesson-09.md

 JDBCJobStore is also aptly named - it keeps all of its data in a database via JDBC.
 Because of this it is a bit more complicated to configure than RAMJobStore, and it also is not as fast.
 However, the performance draw-back is not terribly bad, especially if you build the database tables with indexes on the primary keys.
-On fairly modern set of machines with a decent LAN (between the scheduler and database) the time to retrieve and update a firing trigger will typically be less than 10 milliseconds.
+On a fairly modern set of machines with a decent LAN (between the scheduler and database) the time to retrieve and update a firing trigger will typically be less than 10 milliseconds.

-JDBCJobStore works with nearly any database, it has been used widely with Oracle, PostgreSQL, MySQL, MS SQLServer, HSQLDB, and DB2.
+JDBCJobStore works with nearly any database.
+It has been used widely with Oracle, PostgreSQL, MySQL, MS SQLServer, HSQLDB, and DB2.
 To use JDBCJobStore, you must first create a set of database tables for Quartz to use.
 You can find table-creation SQL scripts in the "docs/dbTables" directory of the Quartz distribution.
 If there is not already a script for your database type, just look at one of the existing ones, and modify it in any way necessary for your DB.